ahmetb/go-linq/README.md

 - `FromMap` - creates a query from a map
 - `FromChannel` - creates a query from a channel
 - `FromChannelWithContext` - creates a query from a channel with `Context` support
-- `FromChannelWithTimeout` - creates a query from a channel with timeout support
 - `FromString` - creates a query from a string (iterating over runes)
 - `FromIterable` - creates a query from a custom collection implementing the `Iterable` interface